 How will you pay for all the new expenses that come with having a baby or adopting a child?
 Planning ahead and adjusting your budget early can help you stay in control.
 Remember to factor in the cost of child care, medical, food, diapers, clothing and other necessities.

 College may seem far away, but kids grow up fast, and the cost of college continues to increase.
-If you put just $50 a month into an account at a hypothetical 8% annual rate of return, in 18 years you would have more than $24,000.
+If you put just $501 a month into an account at a hypothetical 8% annual rate of return, in 18 years you would have more than $24,000.
+Keep in mind, a systematic investment plan does not assure a profit or protect against a loss in declining markets.
 You can always increase your savings along the way if your financial position changes.

 There are a variety of ways to save for education.
 Your financial advisor can work with you and your tax advisor to determine which one best suits your situation.